 2. Disney Genie+

-3. Individual Attraction Selections
+3. Individual Lightning Lane Entrance Selections

 1. How much do Disney Genie+ and Lightning Lane Offerings Cost at Disneyland?

 Disneyland’s regular Disney Genie system is free.
 But Disney Genie+ and the attractions offering Lightning Lane for a separate a la carte price are not.

 As of October 11, 2023, the cost for Disney Genie+ at Disneyland is $30 per person per day when pre-purchased with theme park tickets for the length of ticket.
 When purchased same day, the price is variable, starting at $30 per day.
 Genie+ has already been as high as $35 per person per day.

 The cost of each individual Lightning Lane attraction varies, but Disneyland is now charging up to $26 per attraction and may well go higher in the coming days.

 Pricing for a la carte attractions is dynamic.
 Prices tend to be higher for some rides on weekends vs. weekdays vs. holidays.
 In general, when crowds are high, expect prices to be high as well.
 Disney has never officially published a pricing chart.